 Volunteering with the government

-South Australian public sector agencies work in partnership with volunteers across the state in a variety of ways to deliver a range of services to the general community.
+South Australian public sector agencies work in partnership with volunteers across the state to deliver a range of services to the community.
 This is reflected in the partnership agreement between the government and volunteering sector, the Volunteering Strategy for South Australia 2014-2020.

-Many government departments and agencies provide volunteering opportunities, as listed below.
+Many government departments and agencies provide volunteering opportunities.

 State Library of South Australia - volunteers undertake a range of roles that help make library resources available.

 Adelaide Fringe Festival - volunteers give and gain invaluable experience to assist with this world-renowned event.

-Art Gallery of South Australia - volunteer positions become available in areas such as the information desk and the gallery's research library.
+Art Gallery of South Australia - volunteer positions are often available in areas such as the information desk and the gallery's research library.
 Volunteers can also become gallery guides.

 Courts Administration Authority - the volunteer service provides a vital link between the court and its clients and maintains a high level of service to all court users.

 Department for Correctional Services - volunteers provide assistance and support such as running libraries in prisons, assisting prisoners' families, transporting visitors to prisons, and helping prisoners reconnect with the community.
 Email DCS.VolunteerUnit@sa.gov.au about opportunities.

 Justice of the Peace Services - being a Justice of the Peace (JP) is a voluntary activity.
 The role of a JP is to act as an independent and objective witness and sign documents that people use for official or legal purposes.

 South Australia Police - various opportunities state-wide to suit a broad range of skills and interests.

-Environmental volunteers - visit the Department for Environment and Water website for information on a range of environmental programs and activities.
+Environmental volunteers - the Department for Environment and Water website has information on a range of environmental programs and activities.

 Fishcare - volunteers help recreational fishers understand the rules and regulations that apply to them.